-In the SEO standpoint, follow links are important from the high authority website that link to your website.
+From the SEO standpoint, follow links are important from the high authority website that links to your website.
 However, you should still consider no-follow links valuable.
 Even if the link itself doesn’t give authority, it can still drive traffic to or from your site.

 8. Understand and Implement Structured Data

-Developers already know how to format a page so that all parts of it flows well and can be read by both human and search engine searchers.
+Developers already know how to format a page so that all parts of it flow well and can be read by both human and search engine searchers.

 Properly used structured data tells google that exactly what is presented in every part of the webpage.
-It simplify its work by telling google clearly what are we answering.
+It simplifies its work by telling google clearly what are we answering.

-So, by these SEO practices for developer can give a best SEO support to the website.
-That will increase the chances of website to rank high on the search engine result page.
+So, by these SEO practices for developers can give the best SEO support to the website.
+That will increase the chances of the website ranking high on the search engine result page (SERP).